kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 2-node now a 4-node**

+**Special Fuse Case: the root**

+If the parent is a 2-node with two 2-node children, the parent is the root.
+We know this because this situation is handled as a special case, and once handled the root becomes a 4-node.
+If a child of the root must be converted from a 2-node child, we know the parent is a 4-node.
+Similarly if a child of this child, in turn, needs to be converted, its parent will not be a 2-node.
+And likewise so subsequent children.

-The change again only involves three nodes.
-The total number of nodes is decreased by one, but **the tree remains balanced**.
+Note that when a fusion occurs, the total number of nodes is decreased by one, but **the tree remains balanced**.

 **Special Case: 2-node Root**